gatsbyjs/gatsby/docs/docs/conceptual/using-gatsby-image.md

 ### Better compression

 The new [WebP image](https://developers.google.com/speed/webp) standard reduces image size by 25-35% for modern browsers.
-It's possible to support this standard, but the challenge is to also fall back for older browsers that don't support this.
+It's possible to support this standard, but you also need to fall back for older browsers that don't support this, which without framework support adds additional complexity.

+Gatsby supports WebP out of the box as a setting on Gatsby Image.